ouspg/CompSec/Lab6_Digital_forensics/README.md

 >
 > *You: I see.
 So we have only this memory dump right now.
 I'll see what I can do.*

+Intel from unconfirmed sources claims there is rumors about Mallory having also third hidden cache.
+Nothing about it is known but its codename: *FOREST*

-Your second task is to retrieve any email Mallory sent to his criminal partners.
-You must extract address and content of that mail so investigators could have more leads about Mallorys criminal contacts.
+Your second task is to retrieve any email Mallory sent to or received from his criminal partners.
+Extract the name of Mallorys criminal partner and solve where third cache may be hidden.

 Fill your answers and reasoning to the return template.